aloy/aloy/content/project/ds4stats.md

 title = "Data Science for Statistics"

 # Project summary to display on homepage.
-summary = "Give brief description of the project..."
+summary = "Tutorials and case studies teaching data-scientific concepts in statistics courses."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""